hazcod/maclaunch/README.md

 To list all your services: `maclaunch list`

+To list all enabled services: `maclaunch list enabled`

+To list all disabled services: `maclaunch list disabled`

 To list all your services including system services: `maclaunch list system`

 To list all microsoft services: `maclaunch list microsoft`